stefan-hoeck/idris2-digest/docs/Packages.md

 TODO: Building modules clears the context.
 The whole context?
 If yes, doesn't this slow stuff down?
 I should check this out.

+## Creating Documentation

+* `Idris.Doc.Annotations`: `IdrisDocAnn`, a data type used as annotation during pretty printing.
+Includes a conversion to ANSI styles and another one to `Protocol.IDE.Decoration.Decoration`.
+* `Idris.Doc.Brackets`: Documentation for idiom brackets and declaration quotes.
+* `Idris.Doc.Display`: Utilities for displaying types and terms found in the current context.
+* `Idris.Doc.HTML`: Utilities for generating HTML documents from module and declaration doc strings.
+* `Idris.Doc.Keywords`: Doc strings for keywords and other language constructs.
+  These are displayed in the REPL, for instance when typing `:doc case`.
+* `Idris.Doc.String`: Utilities for printing documentation of names in the current namespace.
+This contains utilities for pretting printing types, looking up known interface implementations of a type, and printing documentation and implementations for built-in primitives.
+  For user-defined type, `getDocsForName` prints information about a declaration's or constructors type, fixity, totality, and so on.
+  This also prints documentation for certain syntactic forms such as literals (string, integer, but also list and snoclist, pairs and quotes).